Skip to content

 A £220 million rebuild and 80,000 seats later, Ascot was ready to think big.

-Ascot Racecourse reopened after an 18-month closure for a complete rebuild.
-The new grandstand, designed by HOK Sport, could accommodate 80,000 racegoers and transformed the venue into a modern, world-class facility.
-This redevelopment laid the groundwork for Ascot to host a major end-of-season fixture, giving the course the infrastructure to stage a day of racing on the scale that Champions Day would demand.
+Ascot Racecourse closed in September 2004 for a complete rebuild and reopened in June 2006.
+The new grandstand, designed by HOK Sport, could accommodate 80,000 racegoers and transformed the venue.
+The redevelopment laid the groundwork for Ascot to host a major end-of-season fixture, giving the course the infrastructure to stage a day of racing on the scale that Champions Day would demand.

 2011